For an accessible version or to translate, visit:

 Any other sensation?

-* Small mouthful is ok and gradually increase quantity
+* A small mouthful is ok and gradually increase quantity.

 Other strategies

-Deconstruct – break the food i.e. pizza – try with a piece of bread add tomato sauce add cheese…
+Deconstruct – break down the food, e.g. pizza, try with a piece of bread, add tomato sauce, add cheese.

-• Assessment for underlying and potentially treatable contributing factors like history of gastroesophageal reflux disease due to cows-milk protein intolerance, premature delivery with subsequent feeding difficulties due to reduced acquisition of oral motor skills, organic disease including enteropathy due to coeliac disease and metabolic diseases.
+• To assess for any underlying and potentially treatable contributing factors, such as a history of gastroesophageal reflux disease due to cow's milk protein intolerance, premature delivery with subsequent feeding difficulties due to reduced acquisition of oral motor skills, organic disease including enteropathy due to coeliac disease and metabolic diseases.

-• To assess risk for micronutrient deficiencies as evident from pattern of food restriction.
+• To assess the risk for micronutrient deficiencies as evident from the pattern of food restriction.

-• To assess if patient is underweight for complications of protein/energy malnutrition including cardiac complications and impact on bone density
+• To assess, if the patient is underweight, for complications of protein/energy malnutrition including cardiac complications and the impact on bone density.

 Medication